-The central nervous system is the part of the nervous system consisting primarily of the brain and spinal cord.
 The human brain is the central organ of the human nervous system, and with the spinal cord makes up the central nervous system.

 Symptoms and Possible Causes